AWELens/MindLens/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) for open source use.
+For commercial use and proprietary applications, a commercial license is available.
+See [LICENSE.md](LICENSE.md) for the full AGPL license text and [docs/LICENSES/COMMERCIAL.md](docs/LICENSES/COMMERCIAL.md) for commercial licensing options.

 ---